ACA Accreditation assures parents that the camp has had a regular, independent safety audit that goes beyond regulations in most states.

 - Licensing is required and imposed.
 Accreditation is voluntary.
 Camps that are accredited have demonstrated their commitment to providing safe and nurturing environments for children

-- Five operational management areas such as facilities and staffing
+- Five operational management areas such as transportation, facilities and human resources

-- Five program areas such as aquatics and trips
+- Three program areas such as aquatics and trips

 No accreditation process, no licensing program, no set of regulations or laws can guarantee safety.
 However, accreditation is the best evidence for parents that a camp is committed to providing a safe and nurturing environment for their children.

 Accreditation helps parents select camps that meet government-recognized best practices.